Changing the quality of life for 1,200 patients annually

 Florida Eye Institute is a complete eye care facility with a fully licensed outpatient surgery center.
 Unlike hospital operating rooms or other outpatient settings, our operating rooms are specifically designed for eye surgery.
 This helps us respond quickly to changing needs for advanced technologies and procedures.
 An average of 1,200 cases are performed each year in our licensed and accredited surgery center.

-At birth, the lens of the eye is normally clear, but is one of the first areas in the body to show the effects of aging.
 A cataract is formed when the natural lens of the eye, responsible for focusing light and producing sharp images, becomes cloudy and hardens, resulting in a loss of visual function.

 Cataract Lens Options

 TECNIS® Symfony IOL